Genuine Teak in the USA ethically harvested & imported

 Teak uses: Due to Teak's natural water resistance and rot resistance, it has long been used extensively in shipbuilding, boat-building, cabinet making, joinery, flooring and furniture.
 Teak is also a logical choice for laboratory fittings and laboratory accessories due to the acid resistant and non-corrosive properties.

-Teak sourcing:Our Teak is sourced through legitimate channels in Asia.
+Teak sourcing:We supply authentic and plantation Teak which is sourced through legitimate non-Burmese channels in Asia and elsewhere.

 Hardness: Janka rating - 1,070.